Collective for Neo-Tribal Renaissance of the Palouse

 Need Determines Access

-In our current world access to resources is centered around the most violent forms of power, and women and children are not only left behind but farmed to be raped, eaten and tortured.
+In our current world access to resources is centered around the most violent forms of power.

 The Vulnerable Come First